Naomi Kritzer

 Naomi Kritzer is an American speculative fiction writer and blogger.
 Her 2015 short story "Cat Pictures Please" was a Locus Award and Hugo Award winner and was nominated for a Nebula Award.
-Her novel, Catfishing on CatNet won the 2020 Lodestar Award for Best Young Adult Book.
+Her novel Catfishing on CatNet won the 2020 Lodestar Award for Best Young Adult Book.

 Biography

 Kritzer has lived in London and Nepal.
-She attended Wingra School - Madison, WI (1978 - 1986); Highgate Wood School - Haringey, England (1986 - 1987); Madison West High School - Madison, WI (1987 - 1991); and Carleton College - Northfield, MN (1991 - 1995).
+She attended Wingra School (an independent school) in Madison, Wisconsin (1978 - 1986); Highgate Wood Secondary School in Haringey, England (1986 - 1987); Madison West High School (1987 - 1991); and Carleton College of Northfield, Minnesota (1991 - 1995).
 As of 2020, she lives in Saint Paul, Minnesota, and blogs on local elections.

 Career

 Since 1999 Kritzer has published a number of short stories and several novels, including two trilogies for Bantam Books, and her Seastead series of short stories for The Magazine of Fantasy & Science Fiction.
-Her 2015 short story "Cat Pictures Please" published in Clarkesworld was a Locus Award and Hugo Award winner and was nominated for a Nebula Award.
+Her 2015 short story "Cat Pictures Please" published in Clarkesworld Magazine was a Locus Award and Hugo Award winner and was nominated for a Nebula Award.